edesmontils/BE4DBPedia/README.md

 The result is, for each user file, a file (named 'userIp-be4dbp-tested-TPF-ranking.xml') valid with 'http://documents.ls2n.fr/be4dbp/ranking.dtd'.

-Next, we suppose that LIFT results are in the directory './data/divers/liftDeductions/traces/'.
+Next, we suppose that LIFT results (for extracted queries) are in the directory './data/divers/liftDeductions/traces/' (see 'https://github.com/coumbaya/lift' for execution LIFT).
 This directory contains a set of directories (one by hour).
 Each one contains a file for each user (same hierarchy as for dbpedia log extraction).

 Like for dbpedia extracted BGPs, rank BGP founded by LIFT.